AMIS-Services/online-meetups-introduction-of-kafka/lab2-programmatic-consume-and-produce/readme.md

 If you run the consumer application a second time, you will probably not see any messages - or only new ones.
 This is the effect of using a Consumer Group Id.
 The Kafka Cluster retains the Consumer Group Id and its corresponding offset.
 In the second run, the consuming applications joins the same Consumer Group as before.
 This group has already consumed all messages.
 If you now change the Consumer Group Id and run the Node application again, you will see all messages on the topic once more.
 This is because for this new Consumer Group, no messages at all have been read from the topic, and Kafka will offer up all messages from the beginning of time.

 ### Check in Apache Kafka HQ
+Note: AKHQ can not be used for CloudKarafka environments.

 Open AKHQ in a browser.
 It has been started as part of the **Kafka platform ** and can be reached on <http://kafka:28042/> (provided you added the IP address to the *hosts* file associated with the host name *kafka*).

 Go to the Topics page and focus on *test-topic*.
 Verify that the messages published from the Node application show up.
 Take note of the consumer group registered for this topic: you should see the same label(s) as defined in the Node application.